What is DIPG? What is diffuse intrinsic pontine glioma?

 - or drooping of one part of their child’s face

-Tumors in the brainstem can also cause increased pressure within the skull.
+Tumors in the brainstem, like DIPG tumors, can also cause increased pressure within the skull.
 Increased pressure can cause patients to complain of persistent headaches and in some patients can lead to nausea and vomiting.

 DIPG Appearance on MRI